sco1/randomly-change-self/README.md

 ## Arguments
 ### `filenames`
 A collection of filename(s) to process.
 While this isn't required, you should probably pass some filename(s) if you want something to happen.

+### `replace-with`
+Specify the string to replace `"self"` with.
+Defaults to `"this"`

+It's assumed that this value is a valid Python identifier.
+No validation of this is done, we're all adults here.

 ### `consider-mercury-in-retrograde`
 Set to `True` if you only want to make changes if Mercury is in retrograde.